lelandshir/profiles-rest-api/README.md

 #### Explaining The Code:
 1. Created a UserProfile class and passed in the `AbstractBaseUser` and `PermissionsMixin` which allow customization of the default Django User Model as needed; then defined the required fields for the model.
 Note that `email` and `name` will become columns on the UserProfile Database Table.
 1. Added fields for the permissions system; `is_active` (allows us to deactivate users if needed), and `is_staff` (to determine if user is a staff user which determines access level).
-1. Required: Django needs to have a custom model manger for the user model so it knows how to create and control users using the django command line tools
 1. Specified a `USERNAME` field because we are overriding the `USERNAME` field by having users provide their email address and password when being authenticated rather than their username and password.
 The USERNAME field is required by default, we've simply switched it to be the email that is required instead.
 1. Specified additional `REQUIRED_FIELDS` list and added `name`.
 This says that at minimum the user must also give their name.
 1. Added functions that are used for django to interact with the custom user model; "getters".